-- (A) COVID-19 cases with COVID-19 symptoms shall not return to work until: - 1.
-At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing medications; - 2.
-COVID-19 symptoms have improved; and - 3.
-At least 10 days have passed since COVID-19 symptoms first appeared. - (B) COVID-19 cases who tested positive but never developed COVID-19 symptoms shall not return to work until a minimum of 10 days have passed since the date of specimen collection of their first positive COVID-19 test. - (C) Once a COVID-19 case has met the requirements of (c)(11)(A) and (B), Aa negative COVID-19 test shall not be required for an employee to return to work. - (D) Persons with a COVID-19 exposure may not return to work until a minimum of 14 days have passed, with the following exceptions: - 1.
-Persons who have had a COVID-19 exposure but never develop symptoms may return to work after a minimum of 10 days have passed since the COVID-19 exposure. - 2.
-During critical staffing shortages, when there are not enough staff to provide safe patient care, essential critical infrastructure workers in the following categories may return after Day 7 from the date of last exposure if they have received a negative PCR test result from a specimen collected after Day 5: - a.
-Asymptomatic health care workers; - b.
-Asymptomatic emergency response workers; and - c.
-Asymptomatic social service workers who work face to face with clients in child welfare or assisted living. - (ED) If an order to isolate or quarantine an employee is issued by a local or state health official, the employee shall not return to work until the period of isolation or quarantine is completed or the order is lifted.
-If no period was specified, then the period shall be in accordance with the return to work periods in subsection (c)(11)(A), (c)(11)(B), or (c)(11)(D), as applicable 10 days from the time the order to isolate was effective, or 14 days from the time the order to quarantine was effective. - (FE) If there are no violations of local or state health officer orders for isolation or quarantine would result, the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.
+TITLE 8, DIVISION 1, CHAPTER 4 (C) A negative COVID-19 test shall not be required for an employee to return to work.
+(D) If an order to isolate or quarantine an employee is issued by a local or state health official, the employee shall not return to work until the period of isolation or quarantine is completed or the order is lifted.
+If no period was specified, then the period shall be 10 days from the time the order to isolate was effective, or 14 days from the time the order to quarantine was effective.
+(E) If there are no violations of local or state health officer orders for isolation or quarantine, the Division may, upon request, allow employees to return to work on the basis that the removal of an employee would create undue risk to a community's health and safety.
 In such cases, the employer shall develop, implement, and maintain effective control measures to prevent transmission in the workplace including providing isolation for the employee at the workplace and, if isolation is not possible, the use of respiratory protection in the workplace.
 Note: Authority cited: Section 142.3, Labor Code.
-Reference: Sections 142.3 and 144.6, Labor Code.
+Reference: Sections 142.3 and 144.6, Labor